MaaAssistantArknights/MaaAssistantArknights/docs/en/CALLBACK_SCHEMA.md

 - `StartButton2`
     Starting.
 - `MedicineConfirm`
-    Confirmation of adding sanity.
+    Confirmation of using Sanity Potion.
 - `StoneConfirm`
-    Confirmation of using originium.
+    Confirmation of using Originite Prime.
 - `RecruitRefreshConfirm`
     Confirmation of refreshing recruitment list.
 - `RecruitConfirm`
-    Confirmation of recruiting.
+    Confirmation of recruitment.
 - `RecruitNowConfirm`
-    Confirmation of recruiting now.
+    Confirmation of expedited recruitment.
 - `ReportToPenguinStats`
     Reporting to Penguin Stats.
 - `InfrastDormDoubleConfirmButton`